There are numerous fun things to do in Barcelona.

 4 – Hang out at Park Güell

 This is another of Antoni Gaudi’s wonders.
 Here he summoned his creativity and unleashed it bringing to life this crazy park.
-The end result is a strange landscape and a mystical garden.
+The result is a strange landscape and a mystical garden.

 Park Guell shows just how far Gaudi’s imagination could go, and it is so unique this park has even been UNESCO listed site.
+And is filled with beautiful, vibrant mosaics.

 5 – Step into the Looking Glass at Casa Batll

 Guess who’s back?
 Back again.
-Gaudi’s back! tell a friend!
+Gaudi’s back!
+Tell a friend!

 Yes, we are talking about Gaudi again!
 (And I make no apologies for it!)